Maynard E. Orme Internship

 To encourage the future development of Oregon-produced programming and inspire University of Oregon journalism and communication students to develop skills toward careers in telecommunications and broadcast journalism, OPB has established the Maynard E. Orme Internship.
 This endowed internship honors Maynard Orme, whose 19 years of leadership as OPB’s president and CEO helped the statewide public broadcasting network achieve unprecedented growth and community service.

 The focus of this internship is news and public affairs.
 Interns at OPB serve as Production Assistants (PAs) and will have the opportunity to shape their experience in conjunction with senior OPB News editors.
 Primary duties consist of radio journalism, with potential online and television journalism elements.
 Ideally, the selected PA will complete a major project during their tenure, experiencing both radio production and reporting.

 PAs may be assigned to OPB's daily newsroom, Think Out Loud and/or other special projects that may include an in-depth series or a multiplatform enterprise news project.
 This position requires a great deal of creativity, innovation, follow-through and initiative.

 Each year, one PA will be selected for the Maynard E. Orme Internship.
 The internship involves:

-- 3-month commitment, typically March - June (exact dates are flexible)
+- 3-month commitment, starting between June and September (exact dates are flexible)

 - 40 hour work week